akexorcist/Localization/README.md

 Gradle
 ```
-compile 'com.akexorcist:localizationactivity:1.1.1'
+compile 'com.akexorcist:localizationactivity:1.1.0'
 ```

-(Optional) You can exclude `com.android.support:appcompat-v7`, if your project doens't use AppCompat v7.
+(Optional) You can exclude `com.android.support:appcompat-v7`, if your project doens't use AppCompat v7 and declare this library with delegate way.

 Feature